Rapid antigen test results not credible, Centre shouldn't waste money on them: Rajasthan health minister

 "We are doing excellent in other parameters too, including the recovery rate which is more than 76 per cent.
 Plasma therapy for Covid-19 patients has started in Jaipur, Bikaner, Jodhpur, Kota, and Udaipur.
 Soon it will be started in Ajmer as well.
 A total of 211 critical patients have been given plasma therapy and all of them have recovered," he said.

-When the house reassembled, Speaker CP Joshi requested the members to hold a constructive debate instead of making personal comments.

-The speaker expunged the comments which led to the uproar.
-Then the debate continued.
+After the reply, the house was adjourned till 11 am on Monday.

 The assembly session began on August 14 and a trust vote was passed by voice vote.
-After a week-long gap, the session resumed on Friday during which the debate on COVID-19 management and impact of lockdown was held.
+After a week-long gap, the session resumed on Friday.